auntyellow/math/steiner-conic.md

 [Here](projective/steiner-conic-h5.py) is the proof process.

+In the following proofs, we use the cross-ratio relation instead of the quadric curve equation.

 ### Pascal's theorem and Brianchon's theorem

 The proof of Pascal's theorem on a Steiner conic is much simpler than on a quadric curve, because only incidence relations of points and straight lines should be considered, just like Desargues's theorem and Pappus's theorem.